Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/README.md

 2. Removing redundant text
 3. Summarizing data with complex array functions

 I built nested functions like TRIM, LEFT, RIGHT, MID, FIND, Array functions and a bunch of VLOOKUP.
-To make things easier I created multiple sheets to clean data in different stages.
-Performance soon became a major headache and I would literally spend the entire afternoon just to update the file with additional monthly data.
+Performance soon became a major headache.
 I tried to learn Excel VBA to automate the process but it didn't take long for me to realize that I needed a different approach.

 # Searching for a better solution - SQL